ddc-java/ddc-day/site.md

 `author.copyright`

-: This is a "truthy" flag.
-If a value is provided, then it will be assumed that CNM Ingenuity is not the owner of the copyright on the repository content. **Important**: If this property is set, then `author.name` **must** be set as well, because the value of that property will be rendered as the copyright holder in the copyright notice.
+: If a "truthy" value is provided for this property, then it will be assumed that CNM Ingenuity is not the owner of the copyright on the repository content. **Important**: If this property is set to a truthy value, then `author.name` **must** be set as well, because the value of that property will be rendered as the copyright holder in the copyright notice.

 `author.email`